 - 1. Soundness of methods and analytic and technical approach to addressing the stated aim(s) of the proposed project. - 2.
 Feasibility of proposed project. - 3.
-Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them.

-4. Cultural competence in addressing regional, racial/ethnic, language and other diversity issues in proposed research protocol.
+Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them. - 4.
+Cultural competence in addressing regional, racial/ethnic, language and other diversity issues in proposed research protocol. - 5.
+Feasibility of completing the deliverables noted in the solicitation.

-Potential Impact - 10%
+Potential Impact - 15%

-Potential for a significant scientific or technical advance(s) that will improve criminal/juvenile justice in the U.S., such as:
+Potential for a significant scientific or technical advance(s) that will improve criminal/juvenile justice in the United States, such as: